playcanvas/developer.playcanvas.com/content/tutorials/beginner/Using-forces-on-rigid-bodies.md

     this.entity.rigidbody.angularVelocity = pc.Vec3.ZERO;
 }
 ~~~
 We include a reset function that brings the cube to its original position and, as mentioned above, synchronizes the rigidbody’s location to that of the teleported entity.
-The final two lines in the reset function reset the bodies linear and angular velocities to zero.
-The objects orientation could also be reset, but is not carried out in this code.
+The final two lines in the reset function reset the body's linear and angular velocities to zero.
+The object's orientation could also be reset, but is not carried out in this code.

 ##Full code listing